US lawyers urge UK court to block Julian Assange extradition appeal bid

 Assange’s supporters, however, hail him as a hero who is being persecuted for exposing US wrongdoing, while rights groups are concerned that his prosecution could curb press freedom more broadly.

+The two senior judges hearing the case, Victoria Sharp and Jeremy Johnson, opted against issuing an immediate ruling.
+“We will reserve our decision,” Sharp said as the case concluded.

-On Tuesday, Assange’s lawyers told the court the case was politically motivated, arguing their client was targeted for his exposure of “state-level crimes” and that Donald Trump had requested “detailed options” on how to kill him.
+On Tuesday, Assange’s lawyers had told the court that the case was politically motivated, arguing their client was targeted for his exposure of “state-level crimes” and that Donald Trump had requested “detailed options” on how to kill him.

 But, on Wednesday, lawyers for the US said Assange’s prosecution was “based on the rule of law and evidence”.